Floer homotopy theory and degenerate Lagrangian intersections: Introduction

 There are some limitations of the previously stated results.
-With the exception of the quantum cap result, we require the Lagrangian pair to be Hamiltonian isotopic (via a compactly supported Hamiltonian isotopy).
-The next shortcoming is that we would like to use more of the operations on (co)homology to say things about Lagrangian intersections, for example, the Steenrod squares.
-However, the Lagrangian Floer cohomology \emph{a priori} only admits Steenrod squares when there exists a Floer homotopy type underlying it.
-This leads us to consider Floer homotopy theory.
+For example, with the exception of the quantum cap-length result, we require the Lagrangian pair to be Hamiltonian isotopic via a compactly supported Hamiltonian isotopy.
+Another shortcoming is that we would like to use more of the operations on (co)homology to say things about Lagrangian intersections, e.g., Steenrod squares.
+However, Lagrangian Floer cohomology \emph{a priori} only admits Steenrod squares when there exists a Floer homotopy type underlying it; this leads us to consider Floer homotopy theory.

-Cohen-Jones-Segal introduced (stable) Floer homotopy theory in \cite{CJS95} as an idea that associates a stable homotopy type to the geometric data arising from Floer theory.
-The authors illustrated their ideas by constructing the Morse homotopy type, i.e., the stable homotopy type associated to Morse theory, and moreover, they proved the Morse homotopy type recovers the stable homotopy type of the underlying manifold.
-Since then, Floer homotopy theory in the Cohen-Jones-Segal framework has seen considerable development, c.f. \cite{Bon24,CK23,Lar21,LS14,Rez24}.
-Meanwhile, the foundations of Floer homotopy theory are currently being rewritten in ongoing work of Abouzaid-Blumberg \cite{AB24}, and applications of this framework are already beginning to appear, c.f. \cite{PS24}; this is the framework we will use in the present article.
+Cohen-Jones-Segal introduced Floer homotopy theory in \cite{CJS95} as an idea that associates a stable homotopy type to the geometric data arising from Floer theory.
+The authors illustrated their ideas by constructing the Morse homotopy type, i.e., the stable homotopy type associated to Morse theory; moreover, they proved the Morse homotopy type recovers the stable homotopy type of the underlying closed smooth manifold.
+Since then, Floer homotopy theory in the Cohen-Jones-Segal framework has seen considerable development, cf. \cite{Bon24,Bon25,CK23,Lar21,LS14,Rez24}.
+Meanwhile, the foundations of Floer homotopy theory are currently being rewritten in ongoing work of Abouzaid-Blumberg \cite{AB24}, and applications of this framework are already beginning to appear, cf. \cite{BB25,PS24,PS25a,PS25b,PS25c}; this is the framework we will use in the present article.\footnote{Note, the article \cite{BB25}, whose main result (using parameterized Lagrangian Floer homotopy instead of Steenrod squares) will recover the improved lower bounded presented in Subsection \ref{subsec:application}, was written after the present article first appeared as a preprint.}